 Bello Wastewater Treatment Plant (BWTP), Medellin, Colombia

-The programme aims to meet the required water-quality target set by the Aburra Valley Metropolitan Area, to bring down dissolved oxygen levels to an average 5mg per litre.
+The programme aims to meet the required water-quality target set by the Aburra Valley Metropolitan Area to bring down dissolved oxygen levels to an average 5mg a litre.

-The construction works for the new treatment plant, located in the northern end of the Aburra Valley, started in November 2012, and are scheduled for completion in 2015.
+Construction works for the new plant started in November 2012, and the plant is scheduled for completion in 2015.

-The project is being implemented with an investment of about €260m ($347m) by Aguas Nacionales S.A.
-ESP, a subsidiary of Empresas Publicas de Medellin.
+The project is being implemented with an investment of about €260m ($347m) by Aguas Nacionales ESP, a subsidiary of Empresas Publicas de Medellin (EPM).
 The project is expected to generate approximately 1,200 direct and indirect jobs.

 Medellin River Sanitation Program details

-The bank further provided a loan of $450m for the current project in February 2009.
+The bank further provided a loan of $450m for the project in February 2009.

-The loan is for a period of 25 years, with a six-year grace period, at an interest rate based on the London Interbank Offered Rate (LIBOR).
+The loan covers a period of 25 years, with a six-year grace period at an interest rate based on the London Interbank Offered Rate (LIBOR).

 Details of Colombia's wastewater treatment plant

-The new plant will treat 80% of the wastewater from the Aburra Valley and 95% of the overall treated wastewater dumped in the Medellin River.
+The new Bello wastewater treatment plant will treat 80% of the wastewater from the Aburra Valley and 95% of the overall treated wastewater dumped in the Medellin River.

-The project also involves the construction of the North Interceptor with a length of 7.7km and inside diameter ranging between 1.8m and 2.4m.
+The project also involves construction of the North Interceptor, with a length of 7.7km and inside diameter ranging between 1.8m and 2.4m.

-The new wastewater treatment plant will receive about 120t a day of industrial, commercial and residential organic waste.
-The plant will be designed for a treatment capacity of five m³ per second.
+The new wastewater treatment plant will receive around 120t a day of industrial, commercial, and residential organic waste.
+The plant will be designed for a treatment capacity of five metres cubed a second.
 The project site will cover an area of 40ha.

-The wastewater treatment plant will comprise of infrastructure for biological treatment by activated sludge and fine bubble aeration, sludge digestion and energy recovery, odour control and ancillary infrastructure.
+The wastewater treatment plant will comprise of infrastructure for biological treatment by activated sludge and fine bubble aeration, sludge digestion, and energy recovery, as well as odour control and ancillary infrastructure.

 Bello Wastewater Treatment Plant processes

-The water will be conveyed to eight rectangular and aerated grit chambers and then to the primary settlement tanks, made up of four lines of tanks with four tanks arranged in parallel.
-The hydraulic retention time during the primary treatment will be one hour.
+The water will be conveyed to eight rectangular and aerated grit chambers, before moved to the primary settlement, which comprises four lines of tanks.
+The hydraulic retention time during primary treatment will be one hour.